GM-Script-Writer-62850/HTML5-Music-Player/README.md

 Note: Clicking on a track after using the back feature will bump your historic playback to the present, for example say you hit back 5 times<sup>(history at -5)</sup> and you click a track, your history will be bumped back up to the present<sup>(history at 0)</sup><br/>
 Note: Changing the number of tracks in the playlist will reset session data<br/>
 Note: Tracks will not mark a track as played unless it is at least 15% complete<br/>
-Note: ID3 (meta data from audio files) data is not displayed on very low screen widths (tiny smart phone)
+Note: ID3 (meta data from audio files) data is not displayed on very low screen widths (tiny smart phone)<br/>
+Note: Playback can be restricted to a single folder by double clicking it

 Overview:<br/>
 <img src="https://raw.githubusercontent.com/GM-Script-Writer-62850/HTML5-Music-Player/master/overview.png"/>